ylhs-262912/pydew-valley-uzh/README.md

 ### Linting and Formatting

 We use [Ruff](https://docs.astral.sh/ruff/) for linting and formatting.
-Run `pip install -r requirements-dev.txt` to install it and other relevant dev dependencies.
+Run `pip install -r requirements-dev.txt` to install it and other relevant dependencies.

 > [!IMPORTANT]
-> **Before opening a PR, please run the following commands to ensure that your code is formatted and doesn't upset the Ruff linter:**
+> **Before opening a PR, please run the following command to ensure that your code is formatted and doesn't upset the Ruff linter:**
 >
->```sh
+> ```sh
+> python formatlint.py
+> ```
+>
+> Or alternatively, run the following commands individually:
+>
+> ```sh
-> ruffformat . && ruff check --include I --fix . #  format code and sort imports
+> ruff format . && ruff check --include I --fix . #  format code and sort imports
->ruff check . # Run linting and perform fixes accordingly, or use '# noqa: <RULE>' followed by a comment justifying why the rule > is ignored
+> ruff check . # Run linting and perform fixes accordingly, or use '# noqa: <RULE>' followed by a comment justifying why the rule is ignored
 > ```

 ## Contributing